-Figure 6.
-Formal specification of the AgentSociety class in Object-Z
+Figure 5.
+Formal Specification of the Agent Class in Object-Z

 As shown in the AgentSociety class scheme, an agent society defines a state variable agentInstances that refers to a set of agent instances of type Agent.
 The state variable interaction is defined as a function, which applies to a source agent and a destination agent, and may generate a message.
 An agent instance belonging to an agent society takes role instances of types defined in the role organization, upon which the agent society is defined.
 When two agents have an association relationship between their role instances, they may have interactions by sending messages to each other.
-In an agent society, agent instances can join or leave the agent society dynamically, which are specified by the operation schema join and leave, respectively.
+In an agent society dynamically, which are specified by the operation schema join and leave, respectively.